scalableinternetservices/ucsb_website/project.md

 #### Sprint 4: October 26, 2016 -- November 2, 2016
 * Conduct a retrospective on how the last sprint went and how you can improve.
 * Decide on a sprint commitment.
 * Implement stories from the current sprint.
+Your application should be mostly feature complete at this time and subsequent work should focus on polish.
+* Define the "critical paths" through your application (the set of pages that a common user will go through).

+#### Sprint 5: November 2, 2016 -- November 9, 2016
+* Conduct a retrospective on how the last sprint went and how you can improve.
+* Decide on a sprint commitment.
+* Implement stories from the current sprint.
+Your application should be mostly feature complete at this time and subsequent work should focus on polish.
 * Deploy a tsung instance on EC2.
 * Write an initial tsung xml file to load test a simple action on your application.
-* Define the "critical path" through your application (the set of pages that a common user will go through).
 * Write a tsung xml file to exercise this critical path.
 * Load test your application with tsung running on a m3.medium instance.
 * Produce an initial set of graphs with your application's performance.

-#### Sprint 5: November 2, 2016 -- November 9, 2016
-* Conduct a retrospective on how the last sprint went and how you can improve.
-* Decide on a sprint commitment.
-* Implement stories from the current sprint.
-Your application should be mostly feature complete at this time and subsequent work should focus on polish.
 * Test (and document) the effects of vertical scaling on your application with the critical path xml file.
 * Deploy and test your application on a variety of load-balanced